LatticeQCD/AnalysisToolbox/docs/_sources/base/plotting.md.txt

 ## Making Plots

-The `analysistoolbox` also has some wrappers for Matplotlib, which allow you to make Matplotlib plots easily using python.
+The `LatticeToolbox` also has some wrappers for Matplotlib, which allow you to make Matplotlib plots easily using python.
 All of them can be found in
 ```Python
 import latqcdtools.base.plotting